MIDFIELDR/midfielddata/README.md

     expected.
 However, bug reports and feedback are welcome via the GitHub [Issues](https://github.com/MIDFIELDR/midfielddata/issues)
     page.

 -   Participation in this open source project is subject to a [Code of Conduct](CONDUCT.html).

 ## Acknowledgments

-This work is supported by a grant from the US National Science Foundation (EEC 1545667).
+This work is supported by grants from the US National Science Foundation (EEC 1545667).

 ## License